What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 - A. Persistent difficulties in the social use of verbal and non-verbal communication as manifested by all of the following

-- Deficits in using communication for social purposes, such a s greeting and sharing information in a matter appropriate for the social context
+- Deficits in using communication for social purposes, such as greeting and sharing information in a manner appropriate for the social context

 - Difficulties following rules for conversation and storytelling, such as taking turns in conversation, rephrasing when misunderstood, and knowing how to use verbal and non-verbal signals to regulate interaction